 The Toolbox contains a selection of models, images, meshes, audio, plugins, videos, and fonts from either Roblox or fellow creators on the platform.
 It offers four tabs:

-- Creator Store is a marketplace of both free and for sale assets to use within your experiences.
+- Creator Store is a marketplace of both free and for sale assets to use within your games.

 - Inventory contains assets that you or your groups have uploaded, or those that you found on the Creator Store.